-Our Ambassadors are a Board appointed position and have a public profile in their chosen industry, they generously donate their time and energy to help educate and raise awareness of Endometriosis.
+Our Ambassadors are a Board appointed position and have a public profile, they generously donate their time and energy to help educate and raise awareness of Endometriosis.

 Australian Capital Territory

 Gai Brodtmann was elected the Member for Canberra on 21 August 2010 and has extensive experience in the public, private and community sectors.